josflesan/Sudopy/README.md

 ## Acknowledgements
-- This project was based on [this tutorial](https://www.techwithtim.net/tutorials/python-programming/sudoku-solver-backtracking/).
+- Core sudoku project and backtracking logic was based on [this tutorial](https://www.techwithtim.net/tutorials/python-programming/sudoku-solver-backtracking/).

 ## Contact